folaaramide/100-days-of-devops/day-48/k8s-deploy-apache-websever/README.md

-## Day 48:  Nautilus httpd on Kubernetes (very-very-brief, recruiter-friendly)
+## Day 48:  Nautilus httpd on Kubernetes

 Deployed an Apache (httpd:latest) application to a Kubernetes cluster using a single, repeatable manifest — demonstrating namespace isolation, availability (2 replicas) and external access via NodePort.
 Part of my 100 Days of Devops journey (Day 48).